department-of-veterans-affairs/health-apis-kong/README.md

-static_token - The value of the static test token static_icn - The ICN that is associated with the test patient api_key - OAuth API key
+static_token - The value of the static test token static_icn - The ICN that is associated with the test patient api_key - OAuth API key audience - Optional OAuth `aud` value, see below.
 ```

+If `audience` is configured, then the plugin will make an HTTP `POST` request
+to the validation server with a URL encoded payload of `aud=${audience}`.

+If `audience` is not configured, then the plugin will make an HTTP `GET` request
+to the validation server.

 Advanced test usage
 ```